Iran, EU agree to talk again on nuclear dispute

 Any deals are likely to be struck only during political talks between Iran and the six - the United States, Russia, China, France, Germany and Britain.
 But the sides had been unable to decide when, or whether, to meet since diplomacy hit an impasse in June.

-“I ... have explored diplomatic ways to resolve international concerns about Iran’s nuclear program,” Ashton said in a statement after a phone conversation with Iran’s chief negotiator Saeed Jalili.
+“I ... have explored diplomatic ways to resolve international concerns about Iran’s nuclear programme,” Ashton said in a statement after a phone conversation with Iran’s chief negotiator Saeed Jalili.

 “I impressed the need for Iran now to address the issues we have raised in order to build confidence.
 I proposed, and Dr Jalili agreed, that we talk again after further reflection at the end of the month.”